Derek Schmidt: Joining challenge to 2020 presidential election results

 On December 8, 2020, Ken Paxton, the Republican Texas Attorney General, sued the states of Georgia, Michigan, Wisconsin, and Pennsylvania (four swing states won by Joe Biden, who defeated President Donald Trump) seeking to overturn the election results.
 Schmidt, as well as 15 other Republican state attorneys general, joined Texas's suit, Texas v.
 Pennsylvania, which was filed directly in the U.S. Supreme Court.
-The suit, supported by Trump and 120 Republican members of Congress, alleged unconstitutional actions in the four states' presidential ballot tallies and repeated claims of election fraud, that remained unsubstantiated, and which had already been rejected by other state and federal courts.Trump thought courts were key to winning.
-Judges disagreed, Associated Press, Coleen Long and Ed White, December 8, 2020.
-Retrieved December 11, 2020.
+The suit, supported by Trump and 120 Republican members of Congress, alleged unconstitutional actions in the four states' presidential ballot tallies and repeated claims of election fraud, that remained unsubstantiated, and which had already been rejected by other state and federal courts.
 In the suit, Paxton asked the Supreme Court to invalidate the states' sixty-two electoral votes, allowing Trump to be declared the winner of a second presidential term.
 Legal experts, as well as attorney generals from the four states, criticized the suit as meritless and politically motivated.
 The Supreme Court quickly rejected the suit in an unsigned opinion on December 11.
 The Wichita Eagle editorial board criticized Schmidt for having "signed our state's name to an embarrassing and baseless lawsuit aimed at overturning the presidential election" and noted that the amicus brief to which Schmidt signed "expanded voting rules in the four targeted states, even though Kansas employs many of the same procedures."